Top Menu

 The INCUS Mission

 The INCUS mission provides the first tropics-wide investigation of the evolution of the vertical transport of air and water by convective storms, one of the most influential, yet unmeasured atmospheric processes.
-Such measurements are central to improving our capability to better predict extreme weather events and their changes with warming climates.
+Such measurements are central to improving our capability to better predict extreme weather events.

 https://incus.colostate.edu/